 Most people get to Cancun after flying into Cancun International Airport.
 From there, you can book a private shuttle or take the public ADO bus (much cheaper).
 Buses leave every 30 minutes and cost about 72 pesos ($4 USD).

-Discover Cars searches all the big car rental companies and finds the best price.
-This is probably the easiest way to rent a car in Mexico.
+The best site to book your car is with Discover Cars.
+They search both local and international car rental companies to help you find the best possible price.
+This is the easiest way to rent a car and drive in Mexico.

 The cheapest way to get around Cancun is to take a collectivo (group taxi).
 These are what the locals use to get around the city, but routes can be confusing if you don’t speak Spanish.

 Taking a taxi is what most tourists do, but beware that the Yucatan has a “taxi mafia” that charges high prices whenever they think they can get away with it.
 Always settle on the price before getting in.